monarch-initiative/phenogrid/README.md

 This command will use browserify to bundle up phenogrid core and its dependencies except jquery.
 And the target file `phenogrid-byo.js` will be put into the newly created `dist` folder.
 Because sometimes the users may already have jquery loaded.

 #4.
-Use of phenogrid in your HTML
+Add phenogrid in your target page

+Phenogrid widget is created based on jquery and jquery-ui, in order to give developers some flexibility, we provide two options for the actual use of phenogrid widget in your target web page.

 ##4.1 When jquery.js is used in your target page